 Experts like Kevin Lucas believe in the effectiveness of using a range of physical and mental practices to help you manage pain.

 Gentle activities like walking, swimming, or dancing can ease some of your pain by blocking some of the pain signals to the brain.
 Pain is also eased by stretching muscles, ligaments, and joints that may have become stiff and painful.

 If you find exercise painful and are worried about causing more damage, start gently and gradually work towards becoming more active.
 Some pain at the start is normal as the joints and muscles get fitter.

 When you’re in pain, it can help to concentrate on your breathing.
 When pain is intense, most of us automatically take shallow, rapid breaths.
 This can make you feel more panicked, or even dizzy.
 Instead, try to breathe slowly and deeply.
 This makes you feel more in control and should prevent muscle tension from making the pain worse.

 Living with pain can make you feel tired, grumpy, or depressed.
 When you feel like this, the pain can feel worse, which soon becomes a vicious cycle.

-Living with pain is tough, and by being stubborn you can make things worse, especially if you can’t accept your limitations and having to pace your activities.
+Living with pain is tough, and by being stubborn you can make things worse, especially if you can’t accept your limitations and have to pace your activities.

-It could be useful to speak to a counsellor, hypnotherapist, or psychologist to help you find more effective ways of dealing with the emotions that come up because of the pain you’re experiencing.
+It could be useful to speak to a counselor, hypnotherapist, or psychologist to help you find more effective ways of dealing with the emotions that come up because of the pain you’re experiencing.